User Types in Wrike

 Your access role is your permission to access certain items in Wrike.
 For example, the account owner can have a Read Only access role for some folders, while a regular user can have a Full access role to the same folder. |

-When you make changes to a user type, all users with this type will be affected. |
+When you make changes to a User type, all Users with this type will be affected. |

-Only one user is affected when you change their set of admin account permissions. |
+Only one User is affected when you change their set of admin account permissions. |

-When you make changes to an access role, all users with this role will be affected.
-At the same time, there is no “default access role” for account users.
-You can grant or restrict access to folders, projects, or spaces by simply changing the user’s access role. |
+When you make changes to an access role, all Users with this role will be affected.
+At the same time, there is no “default access role” for account Users.
+You can grant or restrict access to folders, projects, or spaces by simply changing the User’s access role. |

 Important

-To create a new custom user type:
+To create a new custom User type:

 -